ayberkdikcinar/devops-soup/aws/compute/cheatsheet.md

 - Platform as a Service (PaaS) offering.
 - Deploy, manage, and scale applications easily.
 (Similar to Heroku)
 - Supports various programming languages and platforms.

-# AWS Fargate

-- Serverless compute engine for containers.
-- Runs containers without managing the underlying infrastructure.
-- Pay only for the resources consumed by your containers.

 # AWS App Runner